Jensen: Frankly, no. Not a chance in the world. I'll be surprised if they get halfway to Navarone. It's just a waste of six good men.

 - In Justice League Unlimited there is Task Force X. It is obviously the Suicide Squad from the comics and even has much of the same roster, they just weren't allowed to call it that.

-- Similar to Chernobyl, a recent example would the Fukushima nuclear power plant in Japan.
+- Similar to Chernobyl, there is the Fukushima nuclear power plant in Japan.
 A badly age-ing first-generation plant like that at Chernobyl, the safety features of which had been neglected due to a lack of funding, in 2011 it suffered a critical breakdown after the region was hit by a massive earthquake and tsunami.
 The 'Fukushima 50', an anonymous group of maintenance and repair/support workers, stayed behind to fix it.
-Luckily Averted because They all lived.
+Luckily averted because they all lived.

-- As mentioned in the 300 example, the Battle of Thermopylae, which pitted 300 Spartans and their allies against the massive Persian Army to buy time for the rest of the Greeks to mobilize for war.
+- As mentioned in the 300 example, the Battle of Thermopylae, which pitted 300 Spartans and their allies against the massive Persian Army to buy time for Athens (and the rest of Greece) to prepare defenses.
+Unfortunately they didn't buy the Athenians enough time, leading to the necessity of another suicide mission, the naval Battle of Salamis.

 - In the final months of World War II, the Imperial Japanese Army and Imperial Japanese Navy developed - with the tacit approval of the rubber-stamp civilian government - separate programmes for 'Tokubetsu Kogeki'/'Special Attack' units.
 Today these units and their function are better known by the informal term "kamikaze" - after the 'Divine Wind' (a great typhoon) that sank the invasion fleet Kublai Khan forced the Mongol-controlled Yuan Empire of China to send against Shogunate Japan in the 13th century.